Hi! I am Lara Campos. I’m a fashion & textile designer, biomaterials researcher and maker. At the moment, based in Barcelona.

 • 2013- 2014 Design Assistant AGUSTINA FREYRE - Buenos Aires, Argentina

-Assist in design of wedding and party dresses, stock control and purchase of notions and apparel findings, assembly of spec sheets, coordinate and control the work of dressmakers and embroiderers.
+Assist in design, stock control and purchase of notions and apparel findings, assembly of spec sheets, coordinate and control the work of dressmakers and embroiderers.

 Project: MIRAR HACIA ADENTRO.
 Indumentaria sustentable con identidad local (Sustainable clothing with local identity)#